simonemargio/CompagniaAerea/README.md

 # User Manual
 ## Overview
-The following manual aims to facilitate the use of the application by means of a simple and quick overview of all the features available.
+The following manual aims to facilitate the use of the application through a simple and quick overview of all the features available.

 ## Data entry
 The only types of data required by the user include strings and integers.
-For administrators, floating point values are also added.
+For administrators, floating-point values are also added.

 **All operations involving the use of strings are case insensitive.**

 For example, if you want to choose a city of departure, the system accepts any alternation of uppercase-lowercase characters such as "lOnDoN", "LOnDON", "London" and the like.
-In this way the user is not forced to necessarily replicate the construct of a string.
+In this way, the user is not forced to necessarily replicate the construct of a string.

 The **login** of a user and administrator is based on the **username-password** pair.

-At the **end of the manual** there is a **list of administrators** who can be used to log into the system and modify the structure of the city graph.
+At the **end of the manual**, there is a **list of administrators** who can be used to log into the system and modify the structure of the city graph.

 ## Interface construction
-Once the executable is started, you will find yourself in the main screen.
+Once the executable is started, you will find yourself on the main screen.
 In each of the proposed screens, it is possible to move through the insertion of the numerical value associated with the functionality to be performed.

-All interfaces and related information shown to the user have been built in such a way as to guarantee:
+All interfaces and related information is shown to the user have been built in such a way as to guarantee:
 * **Consistency**: sequences of similar actions for similar situations.
 For example, the value zero is always used to go back on each screen.
-* **Informative feedback**: each user action corresponds to a system response.
+* **Informative feedback**: each user action corresponds to system response.
 This allows the user to always understand what is happening at all times.
 * **Short-term memory reduction**: the number of information that the user is asked to remember is totally reduced to a minimum.
 For example, if the user wants to book a flight, the system prints the list of all the cities he can use.

 ### Interfaces